Evansville Regional Airport

 Evansville Regional Airport (IATA: EVV, ICAO: KEVV, FAA LID: EVV) is three miles north of Evansville, in Vanderburgh County, Indiana, United States.
 It is owned and operated by the Evansville-Vanderburgh Airport Authority District.

-Federal Aviation Administration records say the airport say EVV’s annual traffic grew by nearly seven percent in 2018, in comparison to passenger counts the previous year.
-EVV reports that through Dec.
-2018, year-to-date enplanements, or passengers departing from EVV, totaled 235,082, surpassing the prior year’s traffic that totaled 220,046 passengers.
-EVV’s total number of travelers, which includes the passengers who flew in to EVV from other airports, also grew last year, to nearly a half million people annually.
-EVV’s passenger traffic has grown by 35 percent in only four short years.
+Federal Aviation Administration records say the airport say EVV's annual traffic grew by nearly seven percent in 2018, in comparison to passenger counts the previous year.
+EVV reports that through December 2018, year-to-date enplanements, or passengers departing from EVV, totaled 235,082, surpassing the prior year's traffic that totaled 220,046 passengers.
+EVV's total number of travelers, which includes the passengers who flew in to EVV from other airports, also grew last year, to nearly a half million people annually.
+EVV's passenger traffic has grown by 35 percent in only four years.

 It is the fourth largest airport in the State of Indiana after Fort Wayne International Airport, South Bend International Airport, and Indianapolis International Airport.

-The National Plan of Integrated Airport Systems for 2017-2021 calls it a non-hub primary service airport (more than 10,000 enplanements per year).
+The National Plan of Integrated Airport Systems for 2017–2021 calls it a non-hub primary service airport (more than 10,000 enplanements per year).

-It has daily flights to and from airline hubs: Atlanta, Charlotte, and Dallas/Fort Worth.

-As of March 2022, American Eagle and Delta Connection have temporarily suspended services to Chicago, Illinois and Detroit, Michigan respectively.